avaframe/AvaFrame/docs/testing.rst

 --------------------

 This test makes use of an exact solution of a sliding granular mass on an inclined plane.
-In :cite:`HuSiSaNo1993` the analytic solutions is derived for this problem, based on the Savage-Hutter shallow flow model to describe the granular flow.
+In :cite:`HuSiSaNo1993` the analytic solution is derived for this problem, based on the Savage-Hutter shallow flow model to describe the granular flow.
 Here, we provide an implementation of the analytic similarity solution and compare it to the output of a numerical simulation.
-For further details have a look at the module ``ana1Test`` and the Section :ref:`moduleana1Tests:Similarity solution`.
+For further details have a look at the module :py:mod:`ana1Tests.simiSol` and the Section :ref:`moduleana1Tests:Similarity solution`.

 Tests for model validation
 ==========================

-In this section, tests that check whether the chosen mathematical model is suitable to represent the problem at hand.
-Currently, we provide idealized and real-world Topographies that can be used for avalanche simulations.
+In this section, tests that check whether the chosen mathematical model is suitable to represent the problem at hand can be found.
+Currently, we provide idealized and real-world topographies that can be used for avalanche simulations.
 Additionally, there are several functions that can be used to analyse the simulation results and compare them to other data such as results from other models or observations.
-For this, we refer to Sections :ref:`moduleAna3AIMEC:ana3AIMEC: Aimec` and :ref:`moduleOut3Plot:quickPlot`.
+For this, we refer to Sections :ref:`moduleAna3AIMEC:ana3AIMEC: Aimec` and :ref:`moduleOut3Plot:outQuickPlot`.

 Idealized test cases
 -----------------------

 We provide a range of idealized topographies to perform avalanche simulations including different release area scenarios.
 Some of the topographies also include entrainment and/or resistance areas.
 These can be found in ``data/NameOfAvalanche``.
-The functions to produce these can be found in module ``in3utils/generateTopo.py`` (see :ref:`api:API Reference`).
+The functions to produce these can be found in module :py:mod:`in3Utils/generateTopo.py`.

 Bowl - BL
 ^^^^^^^^^^